 The last few months of 2014 were really tough for me.
 I had a new husband who proved to me more every day to be exactly the man I dreamed of sharing my life with.
 I had a beautiful little boy who, despite showing some signs of wear from dealing with his father in new and awful ways, was happy and healthy and a joy to spend time with.
 I had a job that I really enjoyed, working for causes I am passionate about.
 But despite being genuinely happy with my life for the first time ever, I was miserable.

 A depression had sunk in and sucked the joy out of everything.
-The church community that has grown so important to me had become so unbearable that during my favorite part of Sunday services, the welcome and meet n’ greet, I found myself hiding in a seat in the corner unable to make contact with anyone.
+The spiritual community that has grown so important to me had become so unbearable that during my favorite part of Sunday services, the welcome and meet n’ greet, I found myself hiding in a seat in the corner unable to make contact with anyone.
 One morning when I was to volunteer at a holiday craft workshop I found myself stuck in my car crying, the anxiety I had about being around people was so overwhelming.
 I was doing everything I could to be present in my life and was failing.

 I finally made an appointment with a new therapist and I found that having 45 minutes a week to talk at my own will without worrying about someone else was really refreshing.
 I opened up to one of my covenant groups about what a struggle it had been to just get out of bed in the morning and I found that talking about my real self, not a perceived version of myself, was helping me to feel a little more like the person I wanted to be.
 In early December I was watching a TED talk (I do this a lot) that changed my life.
 I had watched Brené Brown’s talk on vulnerability before and it helped make me open to the relationship that turned into my marriage.
-This talk was on a word forbidden in most circles, shame.
+This new talk was on a word forbidden in most circles, shame.
 In this talk Dr. Brown made a simple clarification that broke me open:

 “Shame is a focus on self, guilt is a focus on behavior.
 Shame is “I am bad.”
 Guilt is “I did something bad.”
 How many of you, if you did something that was hurtful to me, would be willing to say, “I’m sorry.
 I made a mistake?”
 How many of you would be willing to say that?
 Guilt: I’m sorry.
 I made a mistake.
 Shame: I’m sorry.
 I am a mistake.”